 When used correctly, you will feel more confident and have more control over the interview while focusing on the key strengths that you listed on your resume or application.

 “When have you dealt with a poor performing employee and how did you handle the situation?”

 “In my experience” or “From my perspective”

-These are two great ways to start your answer and this puts you in the driver’s seat.
+These are two great ways to start your answer, which puts you in the driver’s seat.

 “In my experience as a charge nurse on a busy surgical unit, I have had to confront other staff due to poor performance metrics.
 I always ensure to listen first to understand their perspective before making any judgments.
-If necessary, I would discipline said employee based on the institution’s policy and guidelines.
-I would then monitor the staff in the following weeks to ensure they are improving.
-I believe this highlights my communication and interpersonal skills as well as my ability to problems solve on the fly.”
+If necessary, I would discipline a said employee based on the institution’s policy and guidelines.
+I would then monitor the staff in the following weeks to improve.
+I believe this highlights my communication and interpersonal skills as well as my ability to solve problems on the fly.”

 Mastering this technique will significantly improve your ability to interview and allow you the advantage of steering your answers to any question thrown your way.
 Always focus on your strengths when ending the answer to leave a positive and strong impression on your interviewer.

-Oftentimes one of the best ways to prove you are the right person for the job is with a diploma or certificate.
-Pursuing an advanced degree or continuing your education with healthcare administration and other leadership skills in mind will greatly improve the chances that you can land that job without direct experience in the role.
+Often one of the best ways to prove you are the right person for the job is with a diploma or certificate.
+Pursuing an advanced degree or continuing your education with healthcare administration and other leadership skills in mind will greatly improve the chances of landing that job without direct experience in the role.

 Continuing education allows you to learn from others in your field while studying the latest evidence-based literature to ensure your success upon completion.

 Consider Pursuing a Master’s Program